awsdocs/amazon-rekognition-developer-guide/doc_source/error-handling.md

 **VideoTooLargeException **
 Message: *Video size in bytes: <Video Size> is more than the maximum limit of: <Max Size> bytes\.*
 The file size or duration of the supplied media is too large\.
-For more information, see [Limits in Amazon Rekognition](limits.md)\.
+For more information, see [Guidelines and quotas in Amazon Rekognition](limits.md)\.
 OK to retry?
 No

 ### HTTP status code 5xx<a name="error-handling.MessagesAndCodes.http5xx"></a>